-In the determination of what constitutes investment property relative to property and equipment, effective March 31, 2021, the Corporation considers only property that is 100 per cent investment property.
-As a result, portions of the cityplace building previously considered investment property are now classified as Property and Equipment.
+In the determination of what constitutes investment property relative to property and equipment the Corporation considers only property that is 100 per cent utilized as investment property to be classified as investment property.

 The Corporation's investment property, which is property held 100 per cent to earn rentals and/or capital appreciation, is measured initially at its cost, including transaction costs.
 The Corporation has elected to use the cost model to subsequently value its investment property.
 Therefore, the investment property's carrying amount is valued at cost less accumulated depreciation and impairment losses.
 Depreciation is based on the useful life of each component of the investment property along with the property's residual value.